braune-digital/ExcelServiceProvider/README.md

 # ExcelServiceProvider

+*This is a forked project.
+See next section.*

 An Excel ServiceProvider for [Silex](http://silex.sensiolabs.org).

 This package is based on https://github.com/liuggio/ExcelBundle - many parts of the code are copied directly from there.
 This package implements the PHPExcel integration as a Silex Service Provider, instead of as a Symfony2 component.

 I've only implemented Excel5 support, and I doubt that I will implement the other export formats offered by the liuggio version, because I simply don't need them myself.
 Feel free to fork or to submit patches if you're keen to implement the other formats.

+## Fork

+This is a simple fork of the ExcelService

 ## Installation